What does Accessibility Services do?

 In order to receive support and accommodation you must self-identify as a student with a disability to Accessibility Services, provide us with documentation regarding your functional limitations, and register with Accessibility Services.

-To register, you must book an appointment with Accessibility Services.
+To register, you must complete a registration form and book an appointment with Accessibility Services.
 Please contact us either by phone, email or TTY to make an appointment.

 Parker Building, P-230